 Fix 1 – Check the minimum requirements of Baldur’s Gate 3

 Before moving on to the in-depth fixes below, let’s take a look at the system requirements of Baldur’s Gate 3.
-If your PC is underpowered to handle this game, crashing is no surprise and the only way is to upgrade your PC.
+If your PC is underpowered to handle this game, crashing is no surprise, and the only solution is to upgrade your PC.

 Minimum requirements of Baldur’s Gate 3

 |Operating system||Windows 7 SP1 64-bit|

 |Graphics||Nvidia GTX 780 / AMD Radeon R9 280X|

 |Operating system||Windows 10 64-bit|

 |Processor||Intel i7 4770k / AMD Ryzen 5 1500X|

 |Storage||150 GB available space|